basnijholt/nijho.lt/content/post/homelab-explained/index.md

 The certificate is also what makes the encryption between you and the server possible.
 Without a valid one you get a scary warning, and many apps refuse to connect at all.

+{{< figure src="padlock.png" caption="A private service with a real certificate" alt="Screenshot of Firefox showing https://mealie.lab.nijho.lt/login with the connection panel open.
+It says 'You are securely connected to this site' and 'Verified by Let's Encrypt'.
+The Mealie login page is partly visible behind the panel." >}}

 [Let's Encrypt](https://letsencrypt.org/) hands out certificates for free, automatically, to anyone who can prove they control a domain.

 ### Proving I own the domain without opening my network